Ga. Comp. R. & Regs. 85-1-.07

 7. When the gross aggregate purse of the show is between $100,000 and $300,000, the fee for each referee shall be $250.00 and the fee for each judge shall be $250.00.

-8. When the gross aggregate purse of the show exceeds $300,000, the fee for the chief official, referees and judges shall be set by the Commission.
+8. When the gross aggregate purse of the show exceeds $300,000, the fee for each chief official, referees and judges shall be set by the Commission.

 9. Except as provided in the (7)(c) below, [sanctioned championship bouts], payment for the timekeeper and countdown person shall be the same as payment for each assigned judge.

-10. Travel expenses for officials required to travel a distance of fifty (50) miles or greater to the site of a show shall be set by the commission appointed supervisor, provided that such amount shall not exceed the usual and customary amount allowed by state guidelines for state employees.
-Hotel rooms may be required, but only when the distance traveled exceeds 100 miles.
+10. Travel expenses for officials required to travel over a distance set by the Commission appointed supervisor, provided that such amount shall not exceed the usual and customary amount allowed by state guidelines for state employees.
+Hotel rooms may be required at the discretion of the Commission.

 (c) The compensation schedule set forth in (a) above shall not apply in a sanctioned championship bout.
-The commission shall set compensation to be paid to the boxing referees and judges officiating at sanctioned championship bouts.
-In making this determination, the commission may consider any standards or recommendations made by a recognized boxing association.
-Nevertheless, the commission shall retain full authority to set the compensation schedule for boxing referees and judges in championship bouts regardless of a recommendation by such an association.
+The Commission shall set compensation to be paid to the boxing referees and judges officiating at sanctioned championship bouts.
+In making this determination, the Commission may consider any standards or recommendations made by a recognized boxing association.
+Nevertheless, the Commission shall retain full authority to set the compensation schedule for boxing referees and judges in championship bouts regardless of a recommendation by such association.

 (3)Referees and Judges.